ledlaux/pikoPD/docs/manual.md

       ]
     }
 ```
-PikoPD supports up to 4 MPR121 capacitive touch sensor devices on each of the i2c bus.
+PikoPD supports up to 4 MPR121 capacitive touch sensor devices on each of the i2c buses.
 To use two or more mpr121 on the same i2c bus you will have to phisically change it's adress and set *addr_index*:

 1. 0x5A,
 2. 0x5B,